cifro-codes/macer/README.md

 As an example, 64 independent machines reduces the total search time by 6 bits, so 12 Bip-39 words would only have the time equivalent of 122 x25519 bits.
 And the search time goes down with yet more machines (with a monetary tradeoff).
-This is why most users are better off with 18 or 24 words from macer - an attacker will do a brute-force search of (1) 12-words if they can afford 8+ compute cores, (2) 18-words if they can afford 2^67+ compute cores, and (3) 24-words if they can afford 2^127+ compute cores.
+This is why users are better off with 18 or 24 words from macer - an attacker will do a brute-force search of (1) 12-words if they can afford 8+ compute cores, (2) 18-words if they can afford 2^67+ compute cores, and (3) 24-words if they can afford 2^127+ compute cores.

+Using 12-words (128-bits) is likely sufficient for many purposes - this is equivalent to 10-diceware-words - so don't stress about further

 On a related rant, people recommending 12-word seeds because "only" 128-bit public-key security are wrong - brute-forcing 12-word seed words definitely